Table of Contents

 The Acceptable Year of the Lord

 The phrase “the acceptable year of the Lord” is recorded in the book of Isaiah chapter 61 and verse 2.
 This is a Messianic prophecy, one that Jesus applied to Himself in His home town of Nazareth (Luke 4:16–21).
 Verses 1–3 present a graphic image of what the Savior was to do for the people of Israel.
-But because of their rejection to Him, the nation lost His ministry and favor.
+But because of their rejection to Him, the nation lost His favor.
 Let’s read the passage:

 “The Spirit of the Lord God is upon Me, because the Lord has anointed Me

 He has sent Me to heal the brokenhearted,

 And the opening of the prison to those who are bound;

 To proclaim the acceptable year of the Lord,

 And the day of vengeance of our God;